rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ```

 **TODO**: where do we map video tags to ids? need a spec for this? same spec, new spec?
+JL: i linked to the Media Pipeline spec and merged it into this branch... we should review.

 The `pipeline` parameter is required for the JSON-RPC request, however, the Firebolt SDK **SHOULD** provide a default value of `1` if it is not provided by the calling app.